bmaunde/guidelines/Guidelines/REST API Guidelines.md

 ### Core Elements

-There are a few elements whose meaning is important and should be understood well in order to successfully design REST APIs.
+There are a few elements whose meaning is important and should be understood well to successfully design REST APIs.
 They are:

 #### Resource
 A resource is a key concept in REST.
 It represents the entities or objects (**things**) that users interact with.